 Jade Mims - Gordon Research Conference travel award to support her participation in the Thiol-Based Redox Regulation and Signaling Seminar, Spain, July 2014.
 Jade also received in 2014 a RADRES Scholars-in-Training travel award from the Radiation Research Society.

-Eight students received regional research awards which included gold, 1st place, 3rd place, runner-up and honorable mention from Charlotte Life Sciences Conference (Bryan Wilson, Ryne DeBo), Graduate Student Research Day (Abritee Dhal runner up, Bailey Fearing 1st place), STAR award (Bailey Fearing), WFU MACHE Bowl Healthcare (Bryan Wilson 1st place), NC Biotech Science in the Mountains (Ayana Martin), and Resident Basic Science Day (Austin Stone).
+Eight students received regional research awards which included gold, 1st place, 3rd place, runner-up and honorable mention from Charlotte Life Sciences Conference (Bryan Wilson, Ryne DeBo), Graduate Student Research Day (Abritee Dhal runner up, Bailey Fearing 1st place), STAR award (Bailey Fearing), WFU MACHE Bowl Healthcare (Bryan Wilson 1st place), NC Biotech Science in the Mountains (Ayana Martin).

 Daniel Bracey, MD, received the Resident silver award at the Division of Surgical Sciences 21st Annual Residents' and Fellows' Research Day.

-Jason Bonomo won the Cultural Awareness Award at the May 2014 Wake Forest Medical School graduation ceremony.
+MMTS Alumni, Jason Bonomo, PhD, won the Cultural Awareness Award at the May 2014 Wake Forest Medical School graduation ceremony.

 A diagram by Victor Ortega, MD, Deborah Meyers, PhD, and Boyd Jacobson was accepted as the cover for the January 2014 issue of The Journal of Allergy and Clinical Immunology, the highest ranked allergy journal.
 The diagram showed the Impact of Ethnic Admixing on Personalized Medicine.